Free Bench Resource

 Calculator

-Fixed-bias mode uses direct plate current.
+Fixed-bias mode compares your measured per-tube current to live plate voltage.
 Cathode-bias mode uses cathode current per tube as a conservative operating point.
-No screen-current subtraction, no fake zeroes.

 Step 1 - Setup